 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 You can read my disclosure policy for more info.

-The following courses do not cost any money but will help you to better understand the basics of all those blogging concepts you hear about and dive deeper into in other courses.
+The following courses do not cost any money but will help you to get up and running and better understand the basics of all those blogging concepts you hear about and dive deeper into in other courses.

 When I started a blog I used someones tutorial on how to start blog.
 And it got me from having no blog to having one set up.
 However, the tutorial didn’t really explain why I was doing what I was doing to get things set up.
 I didn’t understand what the steps taken were actually doing.
 It also didn't tell me anything about what to do once I was "set up"

-This meant that when it came time to move my blog or website from one hosting service to another I have no clue what need to be done or what was involved.
+This meant that when it came time to move my blog or website from one hosting service to another I have no clue what needed to be done or what was involved.

 Now, my course tells you what to do to get set up with WordPress and why you do what you do to get set up.
 However, I’d be lying if I said that WordPress didn’t have a bit of a learning curve.
 And rather than create my own sort of WordPress orientation course and recreating the wheel, I figured I’d just share Grayson's from iMarkInteractive’s course.